Energy in Japan: Renewables

-The Fourth Strategic Energy Plan set the renewable share goal to be 24% by 2030.
-In the next 15 years, Japan intends on investing $700 billion into renewable energy.
+The Fourth Strategic Energy Plan set the renewable share goal to be 40 to 50% by fiscal year 2040.In the next 15 years, Japan intends on investing $700 billion into renewable energy.
 One initiative the Japanese government has implemented in order to boost the amount of renewable energy produced and purchased in Japan is the feed-in tariff scheme.
-The scheme encourages companies to invest in renewable energy by providing set prices for various types of renewable energy.
+Japan had transitioned from the previous Renewable Portfolio Standards (RPS) to shifting investment to a Feed-in-Tariff (FIT) in July 2012.The scheme encourages companies to invest in renewable energy by providing set prices for various types of renewable energy.
 The initiatives appear to be working, as renewable energy generation capacity now stands at 26.2 GW, compared to 20.9 GW in 2012.

 On 3 July 2018, Japan's government pledged to increase renewable energy sources, including wind and solar, from 15% to 22–24% by 2030.
 Nuclear power will provide 20% of the country's energy needs as an emissions-free energy source.
 This will help Japan meet climate change commitments.

 In October 2021 Japan's cabinet approved a new target of 36–38% of renewable share in power generation by 2030.
 The nuclear target of 20–22% remained unchanged.

 In 2022, renewables are estimated to make up 22.7% of Japan's overall electricity generation, including consumption at the site of generation, which is a slight rise from 22.4% in the previous year.

+As of 2024, the share of renewable energy in total electricity generation reached 26.7%, an increased from 25.7% in 2023.

 Hydroelectricity

 The country's main renewable energy source is hydroelectricity, with an installed capacity of about 27 GW and a production of 69.2 TWh of electricity in 2009.

-As of September 2011, Japan had 1,198 small hydropower plants with a total capacity of 3,225 MW.
-The smaller plants accounted for 6.6 percent of Japan's total hydropower capacity.
-The remaining capacity was filled by large and medium hydropower stations, typically sited at large dams.
-Cost per kilowatt-hour for power from smaller plants was high at ¥15–100, hindering further development of the energy source.